plone/training/viewlets.rst

             adapted = ISocial(self.context)
             return adapted.lanyrd

-TAG: 17_SOCIAL_VIEWLET
+    ...

+So far, we

-* We registered the viewlet to content that has the ISocial Interface.
+  * register the viewlet to content that has the ISocial Interface.
-* We adapt the object to it's behavior to be able to access the fields of the behavior
+  * adapt the object to it's behavior to be able to access the fields of the behavior
-* We return the link
+  * return the link

 voting-viewlet
 ----------------